Skip to main content

 hold_untilstringRead-only.
 The UTC datetime when the current hold expires.
 Set automatically when a slot is selected with holding enabled.

-When a service is set on the booking intent, the service's default hold policy (the "Hold selected slots" setting under Booking Policy) is automatically applied unless hold_enabled or hold_duration is explicitly provided when creating or updating the booking intent.
+When a service is set on the booking intent, the service's default hold policy (the "Hold selected slots" setting under Booking Policy) is automatically applied unless booking_policy.hold is explicitly provided when creating or updating the booking intent.

 When a hold expires, the slot becomes available to other callers again.
 The booking intent itself remains in slot_selected status — an expired hold does not abandon the intent.